derrandz/gemini-dht-spec/Routing-Algorithm-And-Structure.md

 Gemini is a structure with an algorithm aimed to support efficient and scalable structured overlays.
 Its name comes from the fact that its routing table consists of two parts, one containing nodes with common prefix and the other containing nodes with common suffix.
 Gemini routes messages to their destinations in just 2 hops, with a very high probability.
 Although Gemini is not formally a O(1) routing algorithm, however it can be categorized as so.
-The same can be said about it if we want to categorize it as a logarithmic degree mesh or a PRR algorithm.
+The same can be said about it if we want to categorize it as a logarithmic degree mesh or a PRR algorithm (_in terms of algorithm similarity, obviously the asymptotic complexity is significantly enhanced in the case of Gemini_)

 In our opinion, it has gotten the best of all worlds.

 You can find more information about Gemini in the following papers: